Press & Media Resources

 Organizational Boilerplate

-International Deaf Emergency (IDE) is a 501(c)(3) nonprofit organization with UN ECOSOC Consultative Status and a strategic partnership with the World Federation of the Deaf.
-Founded in 2010 by Emmanuel Jacq following the Haiti earthquake, IDE works to protect deaf and hard-of-hearing communities in emergencies worldwide through disaster risk reduction, advocacy, and emergency response.
+International Deaf Emergency (IDE) is a 501(c)(3) nonprofit organization and member of both the World Federation of the Deaf (WFD) and the International Disability Alliance (IDA).
+Founded in 2010 by Emmanuel Jacq — a Deaf French diplomat — following the Haiti earthquake, IDE works to protect deaf and hard-of-hearing communities in emergencies worldwide through disaster risk reduction, advocacy, and emergency response.
 IDE is aligned with the UN Sendai Framework for Disaster Risk Reduction 2015–2030.

 You may reproduce this paragraph in full when describing IDE in published materials.